No reviews

 • linalyl acetate, responsible for a pleasant citrus, bergamot and lavender scent,

-• limonene, the scent of lemon peel,
+• limonene, the smell of lemon peel,

-• geraniol, rose fragrance,
+• geraniol, rose scent,

-• geranyl acetate, lavender fragrance.
+• geranyl acetate, lavender scent.

-• β-pinene, pine resin, en
+• β-pinene, pine resin, and

 • linalol, responsible for the scents of rosewood and coriander